Theory of quantum system certification: a tutorial: Quantum states

-Kalev et al.~\cite{KalKyrLin19} have extended arguments from direct fidelity estimation \cite{FlaLiu11} and ground state certification \cite{HanKliSch17} to the certification of stabilizer states.
-They also use Bernstein's inequality to give an quadratically improved $\epsilon$-scaling for large $\epsilon$.
+Kalev \emph{et al.}~\cite{KalKyrLin19} have extended arguments from direct fidelity estimation \cite{FlaLiu11} (see Section~\ref{sec:fidelity_estimation}) and ground state certification \cite{HanKliSch17} to the certification of stabilizer states.
+They also use Bernstein's inequality to give a quadratically improved $\epsilon$-scaling for large $\epsilon$.

+The work \cite{CraPleFla10} solves the certification problem by efficiently reconstructing the state assuming it to be of matrix product form.
+Similar ideas based on ansatz state tomography also work for permutationally invariant states \cite{Toth2010PermutationallyInvariant,Moroder2012PermutationallyInvariant,Schwemmer2014EfficientTomographic}.

+Takeuchi and Morimae \cite{TakMor18} provide efficient results on the certification of ground states of locally interacting Hamiltonians, and hypergraph states, where the iid.\ assumptions on the state preparations is removed using a quantum de Finetti theorem \cite{Li15QuantumDeFinetti}.
+Hypergraph states include quantum states that are generated by so-called IQP circuits designed for demonstrating quantum supremacy \cite{BreMonShe16}.

 Global von Neumann measurements on multiple iid.\ copies of the prepared quantum state have been considered \cite{BadDonWri17} (even with mixed target states), which leads to a sample complexity scaling as $\np \in \LandauO(d/\epsilon)$ a version of $\epsilon$-certification of quantum states in $\DM(\CC^d)$.